Cranial implant Titanium

 Interfix

-Integrated screw fixation provides stable, flush placement of the implant without the need for additional plates or fixation devices.
-This means fewer steps and an implant that fits properly straight away.
+Integrated screw fixation ensures stable, flush placement of the implant without additional plates or fixation devices.
+This means fewer handling steps and an implant that sits correctly from the outset.

-Important information is engraved directly onto the implant as visual instructions.
+Important information is engraved directly into the implant as visual guidance.
 For example, the number ‘7’ indicates that a screw length of 7 mm should be used.
-This makes key instructions clear at a glance in theatre.
+This makes key instructions immediately clear in the operating theatre.

 Shunt holes

-Where needed, we provide the implant with an opening for an existing shunt so that it can remain in place when the bone flap is replaced, without additional adjustments during surgery.
+Where necessary, we provide the implant with an opening for an existing shunt so that it can remain in place when the bone flap is replaced, without additional adjustments during surgery.

 Xilloc